 Here’s how to place your own product images into the flyer template.

-Step 7: Write a prioritized list essay based using the products on your flyer.
+Step 7: Write a prioritized list essay using the products on your flyer.
 Check it for errors using the virtual Writing Tutor grammar checker.

 Step 8: Generate an MP3 using the VWT Text-to-Speech.

 Step 9: Rehearse and memorize your prioritized list sales-pitch essay.

 Step 10: Upload your essay outline, essay, and flyer to labodanglais the day before your presentation.

 Present your prioritized list sales pitch & brochure at your scheduled presentation time.
 Refer to your one-page outline during your presentation if you wish.
 However, students who deliver their presentations without referring to their outlines will score better than those who do.